Private water supplies

-- Large supplies - an average daily volume of water of 10 cubic meters or more
+- Large Supplies - an average daily volume of water of 10m3 or more

 - Private Distribution System - the water is supplied by a water undertaker or licensed water supplier and then further distributed by a person other than the water undertaker or licensed water supplier

-- Small Private - the water is supplied to more than one domestic dwelling
+- Small Supply - the water is supplied to more than one domestic dwelling

-- Single Private Dwelling - a domestic dwelling
+- Single Domestic Supply - a domestic dwelling

 Group A sampling involves looking at a suite of basic parameters.
 Group B sampling covers a much larger suite of parameters.
 The frequency of these sampling suites depends upon the volume of water used from the supply as outlined above.

 Local authorities are permitted to charge for carrying out risk assessments and enforcement work.
 Our fees and charges reflect current service delivery costs as follows: